erutan/sierra-conditions/content/conditions/breaking.md

 # Time Sensitive Updates

-## Covid 19 Back Country Permits
+## Covid 19 Backcountry Permits

-Note: permits aren't going to go back into the pool like they normally will.
+Note: permits aren't going to go back into the pool like they normally do.
 If someone completes their orientation call and the permit is issued electronically, it doesn't matter if they a) never show up b) don't pick it up from the ranger station if it's printed there and left outside.
 Normally the permit is considered "issued" after someone comes to station in person to pick it up.

 ### Yosemite